New eye scan could predict vision changes after cornea surgery

 Summary

-This study uses a special camera (OCT) to measure swelling in the clear front part of the eye (cornea) in people with Fuchs' dystrophy or a related condition.
-Researchers want to see if these measurements can predict how vision changes after surgery.
-About 60 adults with damaged cornea cells will join this observational study, which does not involve any new treatment.
+This study uses a special eye scan called OCT to measure swelling in the cornea of people with Fuchs' dystrophy or a related condition.
+Researchers want to see if this scan can predict how vision changes after surgery.
+About 60 participants will be observed over time.

 Disclaimer Read more